52North/innovation-prize/README.md

 * describe the project goals
 * describe the proposed solution – technical approach & feasibility, implementation
 * include a work plan/road map/implementation plan.

+*see the guidelines

+_The innovation prize is sponsored by 52°North GmbH, con terra GmbH, Esri Deutschland GmbH, the Institute for Geoinformatics at the University of Muenster and the Faculty of Geo-Information Science and Earth Observation (ITC) of the University of Twente.
+These institutions work together to promote research and education in the field of Geoinformatics._